Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/snowflake-setup.md

 :::important Private keys in Fusion
 If you're using a 3DES-encrypted, headerless PEM body, you should either:
-- Re-export your existing key using a modern algorithm such as AES-256 encryption.
+- (Recommended) Re-export your existing key using a modern algorithm such as AES-256 encryption.
 - Add the `BEGIN` header and `END` footer to your PEM body.
 For example:

   ```